Flight, fight, freeze or fawn.

 This is perfect for the narcissist to use against you.

-A narcissist often wants you isolated from support, they will often use Triangulation to divide and conquer people, when you’ve gone into the human survival mechanism of freeze, you’re often left with anxiety, and not wanting to speak to those around you, feeling depressed and unable to take care of yourself, consciously tired, often coming down with illness after illness, as your body and mind are completely drained fighting daily battles within the mind.
+A narcissist often wants you isolated from support.
+They will often use Triangulation to divide and conquer people.
+When you’ve gone into the human survival mechanism of freeze, you’re often left with anxiety, and not wanting to speak to those around you, feeling depressed and unable to take care of yourself, consciously tired, often coming down with illness after illness, as your body and mind are completely drained fighting daily battles within the mind.

-Then comes the narcissists Smear campaigns to those around you, most often the narcissist will not self-reflect.
-They will not look back to see the part they played, they’ll not overthink or analysis the situation, they’ll just see it as, you’ve stopped taking care of them, and that you have indeed gone crazy.
+Then comes the narcissist’s Smear campaigns to those around you.
+Most often, the narcissist will not self-reflect.
+They will not look back to see the part they played, they’ll not overthink or analyse the situation, they’ll just see it as, you’ve stopped taking care of them, and that you have indeed gone crazy.
 They will then play the hero, telling all others how they’ve tried to help you, also play the victim on how badly you’ve treated them.
-As you might have gone in to fight mode at some point snapping at them in front of others, or you are finding it hard to take care of yourself, your behaviour then match’s the narcissists’ words to you and to others, causing that Cognitive Dissonance within your own mind, where you are living two different realities, the one you live due to the narcissists’ manipulation, the one the narcissist is telling you that you are living, and how you’re acting, yet nothing is adding up, because there’s a mismatch in the story—living in a state of confusion.
+As you might have gone into fight mode at some point snapping at them in front of others, or you are finding it hard to take care of yourself, your behaviour then match’s the narcissists’ words to you and to others, causing that Cognitive Dissonance within your own mind, where you are living two different realities, the one you live due to the narcissists’ manipulation, the one the narcissist is telling you that you are living, and how you’re acting, yet nothing is adding up, because there’s a mismatch in the story—living in a state of confusion.
 You deep down know it’s them, yet your beliefs become confused from how you are acting, and you feel completely lost within yourself.
-Often feeling, scared, fear or ashamed, the person you go to for help and support is the narcissist, the very person who’s trying to sink you, as you don’t believe others would understand you, as it all sounds so unbelievable within your own mind.
+Often feeling scared, fear or ashamed, the person you go to for help and support is the narcissist, the very person who’s trying to sink you, as you don’t believe others would understand you, as it all sounds so unbelievable within your own mind.
 The narcissist will then uses how you’re feeling to bring you further down.

 Unconsciously seeking safety by meeting the narcissists’ demands and needs.